QIAN SU LAB

 STochastic Optical Reconstruction Microscopy (STORM).

-Our research bridges applied biomedical engineering with fundamental sciences.
-It brings new insights to mechanistic questions addressed at single-molecule level by advanced microscopy and acquired with high spatiotemporal resolution.
-We have developed state-of-art biophysical nanotools, including single-molecule in vitro reconstitution assays, super-resolution microscopy and volumetric imaging methods to visualise the precise structures and pinpoint the molecular mechanisms during important biological processes, including:
+Our research program, named ‘Quantitative Imaging At Nanoscale with SUper-resolution (QIAN SU LAB)’, bridges applied biomedical engineering with fundamental sciences and clinical requests.
+The research program brings new insights to biological questions addressed at the single-molecule level by advanced microscopy, with high spatial, temporal and thermal resolution.
+We have developed state-of-art biophysical nanotools, Molecular Imaging, Dynamic Imaging and Functional Imaging to visualize the precise structures and pinpoint the molecular mechanisms during vital biological and medical processes, including:

 Picture